 Physical Therapy focuses on the treatment of musculoskeletal dysfunction, injury, or disease.
 The musculoskeletal system is made up of the muscles, bones and nerves that contribute to human movement.
 Some of the common conditions and diagnoses that we treat include but are not limited to:

-All physical therapists receive a broad based rehabilitation education, but much like medical doctors, specialize in specific areas or practice.
+All physical therapists receive a broad-based rehabilitation education, but much like medical doctors, specialize in specific areas of practice.
 Movement for Life physical therapists are licensed in their state of practice and are encouraged and supported in continued education to facilitate further professional growth and development.
 We have 23 specialty certified therapists in the areas of orthopedics, sports, geriatrics, pediatrics and hand therapy; and nearly 90% of our staff holds doctorate degrees in physical therapy.
-We are very proud to have professionals who have demonstrated a motivation and ability to distinguish themselves as advanced clinicians in a specialized field of physical therapy.
+We are very proud to have professionals who have demonstrated the motivation and ability to distinguish themselves as advanced clinicians in a specialized field of physical therapy.
 Of all licensed PTs in the United States, less than 10% have completed board certification.
 Ultimately this advanced training benefits our patients and their physical therapy outcomes.

 The following procedures, combined with personalized treatment plans, assist in the healing process and accelerate recovery times.

 We have a wide array of modalities available to assist with the rehabilitative process.
 Modalities are used minimally, as a complement to the procedures listed above.

 "Suze and Maya PT intern have been exceptionally caring, patient, and knowledgeable They are very encouraging when the therapy becomes challenging They push me just enough to make progress yet they never force me to go beyond my limits Even though I'm worn out when the session is done, I always feel that my condition is improving and it spurs me on to continue"